Menu

 Maths/Literacy: Maths and literacy homework will be set every week, it will focus on skills currently being taught in class, areas previously taught and occasionally will contain content that is upcoming, allowing your child to apply their knowledge.
 The purpose of this homework is to support in-class learning but to also prepare your child for the increased level and quantity of homework as they enter secondary school.

-On Wednesday afternoons, Mrs Bissmire and Mrs Andreas will teach PE and RSHE.
+On Wednesday mornings, Mrs Bissmire and Mrs Andreas will teach PE and RSHE.
 We are supported in class by Mrs Pepechkova.
 If you, or anyone you know, has skills or knowledge that could enrich our in-class learning, we would love to hear from you and see if we can make use of this in our lessons.

 If you have any concerns, or questions regarding your child, please contact the school office (admin@oaklands.herts.sch.uk) to arrange a meeting.